 Each year, many people across the UK experience powerful benefits as a result of Dry January – a public health campaign, designed to encourage people to live completely alcohol-free for 31 days.
-This short-term change has the potential to make for some life-changing long-term benefits, with over 70% of people continuing to make healthier drinking choices when the challenge is over.
-While many people start Dry January on the 1st, you can start your 31 days at any time to start reaping the benefits.
+This short-term challenge has the potential to bring some life-changing long-term benefits.

 Here, we’ll explain more about where the idea for Dry January came from, what the benefits are, and how you can get started.

 Where did the idea for Dry January come from?